 - Whisk all the dressing ingredients together in a small bowl.
 Set aside.

 - Add the ground beef to a skillet over medium high heat and cook, breaking the meat up into small pieces and cooked through, about 8 minutes.
-Add the taco seasoning and salsa and continue cooking until mixture thickens slightly, 2 to 3 minutes.
+Add the taco seasoning, black beans and salsa and continue cooking until mixture thickens slightly, 2 to 3 minutes.
 Remove from heat and allow to slightly cool.